maryammod/personal-website/content/posts/moving-files-using-rsync-command.md

   ```

-  #### 3. Resume large file transfer after getting failed in SCP
+  #### Example-3) Resume large file transfer after getting failed in SCP

   There are some scenarios in Linux admin profile where we have started copying a larger file using scp command, but it got terminated in the middle and we can’t afford to start copying it again using scp because of its large size and time consumption.

-  So in this situation rsync command can used as it can start copying the file from where it left off or terminated, or
+  So in this situation,rsync command can used as it can start copying the file from where it left off or terminated, or
-     *Note: After a failur experience of using SCP, Rsync can continue the coping accurately and even faster.*
+     *Note: After a failure experience of using SCP, Rsync can continue the coping accurately and even faster.*
-  in other words rsync can synchronized the files and transfer the files which are partially copied using scp command
+  in other words, rsync can synchronize the files and transfer the files which are partially copied using scp command.

   ```